morizyun/healthack/README.md

 # Healthack

-Healthack is a self check list for health care.
+Healthack is a self check list application for health care.

 It was built with [Meteor](http://meteor.com).